Living Longer and Healthier

 - Raspberries - The fruit is an effective anti-inflammatory with an abundance of antioxidants.
 Ellagitannin is the most notable.

 - Cherries - Anthyocyanin comes first in this first, but the seasonal fruit is full of antioxidants in general.

 Living a healthy lifestyle increases your chances of living longer with a more youthful outlook on life.
 Defining a healthy lifestyle requires taking a look at the many levels of living healthy.

-Today its organic food, whole food vitamins, vegan diets, and plant-based diets that keep our youth.
+Today its organic food, whole food vitamins, vegan diets, and plant-based diets keep you young.